Muhammadu Maccido: Sultan

 Maccido eventually recovered financially.
 He started importing goods and selling the goods to local businesses, just before he became sultan.
 Ibrahim Dasuki was removed from the position by military dictator Sani Abacha on 19 April 1996.
 Without going through the traditional Sokoto system of selection, Abacha named Maccido the new Sultan and he was turbaned, or a formal coronation, on 21 April 1996 in the Sultan Bello Mosque.
 As Sultan, he became the spiritual leader to Nigeria's Islamic community and head of the Sokoto Emirate.

 To avoid problems with Dasuki and his supporters, Maccido asked Abacha to ensure that he was treated humanely and that he would be allowed to return from exile after a brief period.
 When Dasuki was attacked at his home by armed robbers, Maccido sent an official envoy to provide support to Dasuki.

 As part of his position, he also became the Chairman of the Supreme Council for Islamic Affairs in Nigeria and made significant connections with other Muslim groups around the world from this position.
 He attended the World Conference on Islam, went to Saudi Arabia to raise money for Islamic schools, and engaged significantly with Muslims elsewhere in the world.
 To support Muslims in northern Nigeria, Maccido gave encouragement to a Muslim women's education organization, founded a school outside of Sokoto, and began a major push for the polio vaccine to be distributed widely.
-In 2004, he organized the celebrations of the bicentennial jihad of Usman dan Fodio, the founder of the Sokoto Emirate, and the start of the Fulani War.
+In 2004, he organized the celebrations of the bicentennial jihad of Usman dan Fodio, the founder of the Sokoto Caliphate, and the start of the Fulani War.

 With increasing ethnic tensions between Christians and Muslims in Nigeria, Maccido attempted to end the violence and intervened many times to reduce tensions.
 During his time as sultan, he also conferred traditional titles on three of his sons.
-His son Malami was turbaned as "danburan sokoto"; Ahmed, who is now a senator, was turbaned as "Mainan Sokoto"; and Bello, who is the CEO of FBN holdings in Nigeria, was turbaned as "wakilin Sokoto".
+His son Malami was turbaned as "danburan sokoto"; Ahmed, a politician, was turbaned as "Mainan Sokoto"; and Bello, who is the CEO of FBN holdings in Nigeria, was turbaned as "wakilin Sokoto".
 Even after the death of their father, they have all retained their titles as key princes of the caliphate.

 However, Maccido also opposed the Nigerian state government when they tried to grant Shi'ite migrants to the area the right to pray in the Sokoto mosques.
 Like his father, he opposed this effort and refused to provide prayer access for Shi'ite Muslims.